 In a perfect world, you’d have a clearly defined target audience long before you publish a single page on the internet.

-But, regardless of whether you’re at the sketch-on-a-napkin planning stage or you already have a website up and running, you’ll want to pause to consider who you’re building (or restructuring) your website for.
+Regardless of whether you’re at the sketch-on-a-napkin planning stage or you already have a website up and running stage, you’ll want to pause to consider who you’re building (or restructuring) your website for.

 4. Conduct Keyword Research